 What constitutes success in the workplace today is the ability to innovate so we wanted to create an environment in which teams can reach a maximum of creativity and performance.

-We designed a platform where employees could have access to articles, statistics, studies in their field of expertise but also the opportunity to contribute with knowledge.
+We designed a platform where employees have access to articles, statistics, studies in their field of expertise but also the opportunity to contribute with knowledge.
 The idea was to create a community of experts where users share content, engage with other members, and showcase solutions to complex projects.

 We tried to investigate if the principles used in gaming, such as incentivization and removing the fear of failure could be used with positive results.
 When playing, users are looking for fun, action, competition, rewards, a sense of validation and achievement for competing.

 Gamification is a technique that brings the elements specific to games in a business context to engage and motivate people to achieve their goal.
 Concrete examples of gamification techniques could be progression bars in surveys, badges on Social Media, being awarded the status of “trusted source”, “top contributor” or “influencer.”

 Gabe Zichermann, the world’s foremost play theorist, explains that gamification is about using the best ideas from games, loyalty programs, and behavioral economics to create engagement.
 Having worked in the gaming industry for many years, Zichermann understood one fundamental thing about human behavior: the key reward we can offer is status, followed by access to new content, power over peers and access to free stuff.